How Can I Tell if I’m in Menopause?

 Embracing overall wellness, including regular exercise and a nutritious diet, significantly supports the transition, helping you feel healthier and more energetic.

 Navigating menopause can feel overwhelming at first, but you don’t need to go through it alone.
-At McKeown Medical, our specialists, including renowned expert Dr Iain Martin, provide comprehensive menopause care tailored specifically to your needs.
-We offer personalized support and treatments to ease symptoms, empowering you to maintain a vibrant, active lifestyle.
+At McKeown Medical, we provide comprehensive menopause care tailored specifically to your needs.
+We offer personalised support and treatments to ease symptoms, empowering you to maintain a vibrant, active lifestyle.

 Dr Iain Martin